cloud-gov/cg-site/content/docs/ops/runbook/rotating-secrets.md

-Names found in the S3 bucket reference the name of the GitHub repository so it is necessary to add a prefix of `cg-` to the pipelines returned from `fly pipelines`, e.g. match the name based GitHub URL
+Names found in the S3 bucket reference the name of the GitHub repository so it is necessary to add a prefix of `cg-` to the pipelines returned from `fly pipelines`, e.g. match the name based on GitHub URL.

-#### Get the name of the repository by the remote URL
+#### Get the name of the repository by the origin remote URL

 ```sh
 file_name=$(git config --local --get-regexp remote.origin.url | awk '{ print $2 }' | cut -d '/' -f 2 | sed 's/\.git//')